akvo/akvo-product-design/services/AccountsService/25-AccountsService/FunctionalDesign/AccountsService.md

 * The requirements for granting access to a given resource are quite broad and different across products (e.g. RSR needs may not be aligned with FLOW ones)
-* There should be a mimimal _Role_ associated with any authorized user (e.g. `user`) that has the ability to login in.
+* There should be a minimal _Role_ associated with any authorized user (e.g. `user`) that has the ability to login in.
 Depending on the application definition, a `user` can have more privileges than just logging in